juanbkm/donor2019/content/strategy-2030/climate-change.md

 ### Increasing Focus on the Water-Food-Energy Security Nexus

+{{< dr-artimage src="images/cli-3-cam-generic.jpg" align="right" alt="" caption="" >}}

 No response to climate change will be effective without recognizing its connection to water, energy, and food security.
 Projects should be designed to address not just climate change, but the increased demand for food and water, as well as energy.
 Policies and projects need to prioritize the rational and proper management and allocation of water across sectors while keeping an eye out for environmental stability.
 One project that demonstrates this integrated approach is the [Viet Nam: Water Efficiency Improvement in Drought Affected Provinces](https://www.adb.org/projects/49404-001/main), which combines technology and water use efficiency to ensure farmers’ productivity and resilience amid widespread drought.

 Another project, the [Cambodia: Irrigated Agriculture Improvement Project](https://www.adb.org/projects/51159-001/main#project-pds), demonstrates how to address low agricultural productivity through responses that recognize the connection of water, and food security to climate change.
 This project is helping improve farmers’ harvest in Cambodia by making its irrigation systems efficient and climate resilient while promoting proper water resource management.